Home Januvia & Janumet

 Side Effects

-Patients should consult their doctor immediately if they experience any serious Januvia side effects.
+Patients should consult their doctor immediately if they experience any serious Janumet or Januvia side effects.
 This is not a complete list of side effects.
 Always speak to a doctor or health care provider for more information.

-Common side effects of Januvia include:
+Common side effects of sitagliptin include:

 • Nausea